 For the first cinemagraph I would pick my whole cinemagraph exhibition, “Moving Kyrgyztan,” because it’s where my path with cinemagraphs started.

-Second would be one of my latest works where I think I was able to capture very well this contrast of movement and static.
+Second would be one of my more recent works where I think I was able to capture this contrast of movement and static very well.